AlibabaCloudDocs/nat/intl.en-US/Best Practices/Uniformly manage public IP addresses of ECS instances in a VPC/Configure ECS instances that are assigned static public IP addresses to use the same EIP to access the Internet.md

 Prerequisites
 ----------------------------------

 Source Network Address Translation (SNAT) is configured for the VPC of the ECS instances that are assigned static public IP addresses.
-For more information, see[Configure SNAT to access the Internet](/intl.en-US/User Guide/Configure SNAT to access the Internet.md).
+For more information, see [Configure SNAT to access the Internet](/intl.en-US/User Guide/Configure SNAT to access the Internet.md).

 Background information
 -------------------------------------------